Home > Research > Laser and Synchrotron Research Center > I. Matsuda Group

 • Technical developments of X-ray spectroscopy experiments using AI robots

-We have developed measurement techniques for absorption spectroscopy, photoelectron spectroscopy, and nonlinear spectroscopy using vacuum ultraviolet rays to soft X-rays, generated from high-brilliant synchrotron radiation and X-ray lasers.
-We have focused on operando experiments to make in situ observations of a material during its functioning.
-The dynamics of electrons and molecules are traced in real time at different timescales that are limited by characters of each light source.
-By sequentially connecting the temporal information, we unveil a whole picture of the functionality.
+We have developed measurement techniques for absorption spectroscopy, photoelectron spectroscopy, and nonlinear spectroscopy using vacuum ultraviolet rays to soft X-rays, generated from high-brilliant synchrotron radiation (SR) and X-ray lasers.
+We have focused on operando experiments to make in situ observations of a material during its operation.
+At the SR facility, we have realized photoelectron spectroscopy measurements under conditions from ultrahigh vacuum to ambient pressure, unveiling properties and functionalities of the model and actual systems (Figs. 1 and 2).
 Our instrumental developments are based on pioneering new measurement principles and, recently, they are combined with the AI robot technology.
 Our material targets are mainly monatomic layers with the exotic Dirac electrons and surface/interface systems of strongly correlated materials.
 Based on the fundamental theories and informatics, we design and synthesize novel materials while feeding back information using our precise measurement data.
 We aim to implement our functional materials in society.

 An operando experiment station of ambient-pressure X-ray photoelectron spectroscopy, developed at the synchrotron radiation facility.
 The instrument probes intermediates during chemical reaction at the surface in real time.